Bristol and Exeter Railway: Independent operation

-The Bristol & Exeter Railway was a considerable financial success, and between 1844 and 1874 paid an average annual dividend of 4.5%.
+The Bristol and Exeter Railway was a considerable financial success, and between 1844 and 1874 paid an average annual dividend of 4.5%.

-As already described, the Bristol & Exeter took over the working of its line in 1849, and the two companies, B&ER and GWR, were completely distinct.
+The B&ER took over the working of its line in 1849, and the two companies, B&ER and GWR, were completely distinct.
 Through passenger trains operated with shared rolling stock, and once again there was no common director.

-J. B. Badham was appointed as Secretary and General Superintendent, and after a false start, James Cresswell Wall was appointed Traffic Superintendent, transferring to Chief Goods Agent on 1 January 1855; Henry Dykes succeeded him as Traffic Superintendent.
+J. B. Badham was appointed as secretary and general superintendent, and after a false start, James Cresswell Wall was appointed Traffic Superintendent, transferring to Chief Goods Agent on 1 January 1855; Henry Dykes succeeded him as Traffic Superintendent.
 C. H. Gregory remained Chief Engineer until the post was abolished in June 1851.
 In June 1850 James Pearson took over the locomotive department; at first his workshops were in Exeter, but they were removed to Bristol towards the end of 1851.
 Extensive goods facilities were also provided there at this time, as well as a roof for the Bristol "express platform", earning it the local nickname, the cowshed.

-With money now coming in, and in anticipation of independent operation, the Company had built a carriage works and coke ovens at Bridgwater.
+With money now coming in, and in anticipation of independent operation, the company had built a carriage works and coke ovens at Bridgwater.
 George Hennet had arranged to cast pipes there for the atmospheric system on the South Devon Railway, and the Bristol and Exeter Railway simply extended his works.
 The Hennet name continued to be linked to Bridgwater for many years, and was responsible for producing many wagons for various companies.

-In 1852 the Company installed the electric telegraph throughout its main line, at the time a remarkably progressive investment.
+The company installed the electric telegraph throughout its main line in 1852.
 It was the first substantial British railway to operate the block system.

-In 1852 the company started construction of a handsome headquarters building at Temple Meads; it was designed by Samuel Fripp and opened in 1854.
+That same year, the company started construction of a headquarters building at Temple Meads; it was designed by Samuel Fripp and opened in 1854.